 The 5-Hour Author—surprise!—takes only 5 hours of your time to author your book’s draft.
 And you don’t have to know HOW to do anything, because I have provided a step-by-step plan (just for you) in this book.

 In addition to the 4 reasons why most people don’t become an author, I have identified the 11 “logical lies” (false beliefs about becoming an author) that kill everyone else’s dreams of authoring a book…

 I know these logical lies are the problem because I used to believe all the same things.
-But after authoring my first book (mostly the hard way), I discovered a much better (and more effective) way to be an author.
+But after authoring my first book, I discovered a much better (and more effective) way to be an author.

 When I’m done explaining, you’ll understand WHY you can’t wait another day to be an author.
 Seriously.

 1) Size matters.
 In the case of books, most people believe bigger is better.
 But the truth is your ideal client doesn’t care how long your book is.
 He just wants the benefit you’re promising on the cover and the information that’s between the covers…

 But there’s just one caveat where size does matter, and it’s for FIRST impressions, particularly when you’re sharing a paperback book.
 So it is my belief that your book needs to meet your ideal clients’ usual and customary expectations of what constitutes a real BOOK.